GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/_index.md

 ## Code Writing Style

-{{< youtube FB2sqJgfqXI >}}

-We use the same code style so that you can find the information you need fast.
+Here at GDQuest, we use these coding guidelines, created to be as concise as possible for fast access.

 ### In Short

 We follow the same [code order](http://docs.godotengine.org/en/3.2/getting_started/scripting/gdscript/gdscript_styleguide.html#code-order) from the official GDScript style guide.
 Here is a complete example that follows the guidelines below:

 {{< highlight gdscript >}}
+# Hierarchical State machine for the player.
+# Initializes states and delegates engine callbacks (_physics_process, _unhandled_input) to the state.
 class_name StateMachine
 extends Node
-# Hierarchical State machine for the player.
-# Initializes states and delegates engine callbacks (_physics_process, _unhandled_input) to the state.

 signal state_changed(previous, new)